 However, yWriter makes your life easier by displaying your word count in front of you, letting you know the number of words you wrote each day.
 Moreover, yWriter enables you to track your progress in writing.
 On your table of content, you can view the number of your scenes, the chapters, the word count of chapters, and the word count of your project.

 4. Can Run on Windows, iOS, and Android

 Windows, iOS, and Android, all support yWriter.
 This is great about yWriters because it ensures that a bigger number of writers can download and use yWriters, not just those who own a certain type of device.
 There is currently a Mac beta version available, however, if your work on yWriter is really important, relying on beta software is not the best idea.

 Cons: Where yWrite Falls Short

 While yWriter has a lot to like, it still falls short in several areas.
-Here’s what we don’t like about yWriter:
+Here’s what I don’t like about yWriter: